doerodney/prototype/c/matrix/README.md

 The build artifact(s) will be in the ./build directory.

-To run unit tests, from the build directory, cd test.
+To run unit tests, from the build directory:
 ```
+cd test
 ctest
 ```

-``
+The results of unit tests will be displayed.